soubhiksanyal/RingNet/README.md

 ## Installation

-The code uses Python 2.7 and it is tested on Tensorflow gpu version 1.12.0, with CUDA-9.0 and cuDNN-7.3.
+The code uses **Python 2.7** and it is tested on Tensorflow gpu version 1.12.0, with CUDA-9.0 and cuDNN-7.3.

 ### Setup RingNet Virtual Environment

 ```
 virtualenv --no-site-packages <your_home_dir>/.virtualenvs/RingNet
 source <your_home_dir>/.virtualenvs/RingNet/bin/activate
+pip install --upgrade pip==19.1.1
 ```
 ### Clone the project and install requirements